AccurateTax for WooCommerce Documentation

 3. Scroll up and click the “Update” button in the right column

-Screenshot – Product Tax Classes
+Screenshot – Product Tax Class

 Testing the AccurateTax Plugin